Chart Color Schemes

 The level of cultural diversity witnessed in Riverview was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Riverview's cultural diversity was found to be above average, with 23.2% of its population born overseas and 16.7% speaking a language other than English at home.
-Christianity was the main religion in Riverview, comprising 45.0% of its population.
-Notably, the category 'Other' comprised 1.3% of Riverview's population, compared to 0.8% across Greater Brisbane.
+Riverview's cultural diversity was above average, with 23.2% of its population born overseas and 16.7% speaking a language other than English at home.
+Christianity was the predominant religion in Riverview, comprising 45.0% of its people.
+The most notable overrepresentation was in the 'Other' category, which made up 1.3% of Riverview's population compared to Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity